Yanceyville, North Carolina: Caswell County Courthouse

-Caswell County's historic courthouse is a prominent landmark and center of activity in Yanceyville.
+Caswell County Courthouse is a historic courthouse, prominent landmark, and center of activity in Yanceyville.
 Its design combines Italian Romanesque and classical features in a manner unique to North Carolina courthouse architecture.
 Located in the town's historic district in Court Square, it has been restored and provides offices for county departments.

 A new county courthouse was constructed in the mid-1970s and is located a few blocks north of Court Square.
-Construction on the preceding historic courthouse began in 1858 during the tail end of the area's prosperous "Boom Era."
-Built using enslaved labor, it was completed in 1861 amid the early stages of the American Civil War.
+Construction of the historic courthouse it replaced began in 1858, during the tail end of the area's prosperous "Boom Era," a period largely driven by bright leaf tobacco cultivation and trade.
+Built with enslaved labor, the historic courthouse was completed in 1861, amid the early stages of the American Civil War.